Mindfulness Games for Kids: Enticing Partner Games that Teach Mindfulness

 Partner and Group Mindful Games

 Once they have watched you and a partner show what it looks like, let them practice together with a partner.
+Each activity is a mindfulness activity designed to build focus and awareness.

 If you are in a class, make sure you walk around and give them praise, but specifically say out loud what you notice them doing that is mindful: “I see Miranda has her eyes closed and is breathing slowly,” or “I notice that Juan is watching his cotton ball closely and not worried about anyone else’s.”

 This helps them to internalize what they are doing that is specifically related to mindfulness.
+These group games are also examples of mindfulness practices that can be used in classrooms or at home.

 Cotton Ball Tennis (or soccer)